 - Final term of study: students may request a reduced course load during the final term of study only if fewer than full-time credits are required to complete the program.

-- Academic reasons: students may request a reduced course load for one term only there exists a legitimate academic reason for not succeeding in a course, such as inappropriate class placement.
+- Academic reasons: students may request a reduced course load for their first term only if there exists a legitimate academic reason for not succeeding in a course, such as inappropriate class placement.

 - Medical reasons: students may request a reduced course load for medical reasons, as documented by a licensed Medical Doctor, a Doctor of Osteopathy, or a Licensed Clinical Psychologist.

-All students requested reduced course load status must first receive authorization from the International Student Advisor.
-Please speak with the International Student Advisor for more information.
+All students who request a reduced course load status must first receive authorization from the International Student Adviser.
+Please contact with the International Student Adviser for more information.

-Students must apply for an extension of Form I-20 or DS-2019 prior to current I-20 or DS-2019 program end date.
-No extension may be granted if student does not request one prior to that end date.
+Students must apply for an extension of Form I-20 or DS-2019 prior to their current I-20 or DS-2019 program end date.
 Extensions may be granted at any time prior to the I-20/DS-2019 end date.

 Transferring To Another Institution

-Students wishing to transfer should notify International Programs of the date they wish to transfer and provide a copy of their admission letter to the new school.
+Students wishing to transfer to another school should notify the Office of International Programs and provide a copy of their admission letter to the new school.
 Students should contact the International Student Adviser for more information.
 Students should contact the International Student Adviser for more information.

-Transfer students must start a new degree program within 5 months of the completion of their previous program.
+Students transferring out must start a new program within 5 months of the completion of their previous program.
 The 5-month period begins on the completion date of the first degree program.
 Students must begin their new program during the next term available.

-A non-immigrant may only engage in authorized employment.
-Unauthorized employment by a non-immigrant constitutes a failure to maintain status.
+International Student may only engage in authorized employment.
+Unauthorized employment by an international student constitutes a failure to maintain status.
 All off-campus work requires prior work authorization.
 If a student has been employed without prior authorization, no reinstatement of the student visa is possible.

 A student needs to be in F-1 status for at least one academic year to be eligible for off-campus work authorization.
-J-1 is eligible for off-campus academic training immediately.
+Visa holders are eligible for off-campus academic training immediately.
 For more information, please contact the International Programs office.

 Visa Violation and Reinstatement